FluffyTerror/FluffyTerror/README.md

 ### Backend Developer | Software Engineer

-I am a backend engineer focused on building robust, scalable, and secure server-side applications.
-My core stack centers around **Java**, but I also possess a healthy interest and love to dive into mobile development from time to time to see how things look from the client side.
+I am a backend engineer focused on building applications крфе (hopefully) will be used by people!
+My core stack centers around **Java**, but I also possess a healthy interest to dive into mobile development from time to time to see how things look from the client side.

-- **Current Focus:** Reactive systems design, data security (with latest pet project focused on E2EE with PGP encryption).
+- **Current Focus:** Reactive systems design, data security (with latest pet project focused on E2EE with PGP).
-- **Mobile Hobby:** Experimenting with the modern Android stack (Kotlin, Jetpack Compose, KMP).
+- **Mobile Hobby:** Experimenting with the Android stack (Kotlin, Jetpack Compose, KMP).

 ---